skumbham/Chicago-Crime-Weather-Analysis/README.md

 * **Scalability:** PySpark efficiently handles large datasets.
 * **Visualization:** Matplotlib and Seaborn create insightful data visualizations.
 * **Modeling:** Advanced machine learning techniques uncover hidden patterns.

+## Results
+The analysis aims to provide a comprehensive understanding of how weather conditions influence crime rates in Chicago.
+The findings will be presented through various visualizations and predictive models, offering valuable insights for policymakers and law enforcement agencies.

+## Conclusion
+By combining weather data with crime statistics, this project seeks to uncover meaningful correlations and contribute to the field of criminology.
+The use of PySpark enables efficient processing and analysis of large datasets, ensuring robust and scalable solutions.